-Through a combination of a provincial grant, donations and a loan from the Baptist General Conference in Alberta, Lone Prairie Camp was able to make several significant facility upgrades including a major kitchen renovation project that will bless our cooks and benefit our ministry for years to come.
+Through a combination of a provincial grant, donations and a loan from the Baptist General Conference in Alberta, Lone Prairie Camp was able to make several significant facility upgrades including a major kitchen renovation project and a new attached bathroom that will benefit our ministry for years to come.

 The loan is structured like a mortgage which we are steadily paying off.
 However, donations towards paying back the BGCA loan could help Lone Prairie Camp pay back the money sooner and safe interest costs.

 If 200 supporters spend $200/mo, Lone Prairie Camp would receive $14,400/yr…And it’s completely free for you to use ShopandShare.ca.